PRAMS Data Release Notes

 2014 PRAMS

 Mother's education level - this dimension comes from the birth certificate form.
-In 2014, the State of Hawai'i transitioned to a new birth certificate form and this transition resulted in irregularities in this data field.
-Accordingly, mother's education will be suppressed from 2014 forward pending consultation with the Office of Health Status Monitoring at the Hawai'i Department of Health.
+In 2014, the State of Hawaiʻi transitioned to a new birth certificate form and this transition resulted in irregularities in this data field.
+Accordingly, mother's education will only be used from 2014 forward, as the data cannot be trended with previous years.
+Starting in 2020, we switched to using the 2014+, so the old data is no longer available on the web site.
+If you need pre-2014 data please contact HHDW.

 All Years